EliasSchaut/DiscordBotTemplate/README.md

    * your admin id's: Enter a discord user id in quotation marks and separate several with a comma ```[ "<id>", "<id>", ..., "<id>"]```.\
      These are the only users who have the permission to execute the restricted commands
    * OPTIONAL: change lang from "en" to "de" for german instead of english language
+   * OPTIONAL: change the name or place of the commands directory by editing the file path `commands_path`
 3. Run `npm install`.

 ## Adding a command